Abortion in Arizona: Post-Dobbs

 In June 2022, the Dobbs v.
 Jackson Women's Health Organization decision overturned Roe.
 The passing of Senate Bill 1164 in March 2022, combined with the overturning of Roe, restricted abortions to before 15 weeks of pregnancy.
 S.B.
 1164 went into effect 90 days after the legislative session ended on June 30.
 But S.B.
 1164 was found not to control abortion in its entirety given that § 13-3603, which bans abortion entirely, is still on the books.
 These "dueling" laws led to a legal challenge.

-The injunction, which was lifted on September 23, 2022, by a superior court judge in Pima County, was temporarily reinstated by the Arizona Court of Appeals on October 7, 2022.
-On December 30, 2022, the Arizona Court of Appeals ruled that the criminal penalties of the 1864 law could not be enforced.

 The injunction, which was lifted on September 23, 2022, by Pima County Superior Court Judge Kellie L. Johnson, was temporarily reinstated by the Arizona Court of Appeals on October 7, 2022.
 On December 30, 2022, the Arizona Court of Appeals ruled that the criminal penalties of the 1864 law could not be enforced.

 On April 9, 2024, the Arizona Supreme Court ruled in Planned Parenthood Arizona v.
 Mayes that the 1864 law could be enforced, to take effect 14 days later, but with no retroactive enforcement.
 As a result, abortion in Arizona temporarily became de jure illegal, except for when it is "necessary to save" the life of the pregnant woman.
 There were no exceptions for rape or incest, and the legally prescribed sentence for assisting in an illegal abortion is 2-5 years in prison.
 On April 26, 2024, the Arizona Supreme Court tersely rejected the Arizona Attorney General's motion for them to reconsider their decision.